jreynojustin/jrtechholdings.github.io/README.md

 # Services

-I am small software development service.
+I am a small software development service.
 I specialize in web hosting along with software and app development services.
 Please get in touch to see how I can help you expand your technology footprint.

 - Web Hosting
   - We offer web hosting services for both consumer facing websites and API services.